-- "Abridged company annual accounts"; "Glossary of financial ratios and terms"; and - "EU taxonomy detailed tables".
+- · "Ratios used"; and - "EU-taxonomy detailed tables".

 is materially misstated or contains information which is inadequately disclosed or otherwise misleading.
 In light of the procedures we have performed, there are no material misstatements we have to report to you.

 Statements related to independence